Throughout the day, solar panels on your roof absorb light from the sun. This is transformed into power that can be used by your household.

 - Harness the power of battery storage technology

-Generating excess electricity through the day leaves you with a “credit” that helps offset the cost of using energy at times when the solar system doesn’t cover your home’s energy usage, such as when it’s cloudy or at night.
+Generating excess electricity through the day leaves you with a “credit” that can help offset the cost of using energy at times when the solar system doesn’t cover your home’s energy usage, such as when it’s cloudy or at night.

-Some energy retailers in Sydney are now offering feed-in tariffs over 20 cents per kWh, so we now have many customers choosing to maximise the size of their solar system to take advantage of this.
+Some energy retailers in Sydney are now offering great feed-in tariffs for your excess solar power, so we now have many customers choosing to maximise the size of their solar system to take advantage of this.
 More information on this strategy is available here.

 Solar systems automatically send excess solar power to the grid, and during the evening your house will begin drawing power from the grid once energy production from your panels falls past a certain level.
 There is no day-to-day management required to get the most from your system.